mansura-habiba/sg-do180/tasks/task-3.md

 ![image](https://user-images.githubusercontent.com/26741425/129452905-6aa0ca1f-c3f5-4347-801b-082178a87c65.png)

-# add the file /tmp/hello, and ensure the changes to the image are saved
+# Add the file /tmp/hello, and ensure the changes to the image are saved

 ## check container is running